mlabieniec/aws-lib/README.md

 The structure of this JSON directly maps to the CDKs `IdentityPoolAuthenticationProviders` API and can be included as such per provider: https://docs.aws.amazon.com/cdk/api/v2/docs/@aws-cdk_aws-cognito-identitypool-alpha.IdentityPoolAuthenticationProviders.html

-*If you don't plan on using providers, just create an empty JSON file in `aws/auth/lib/config.json`

 ## Usage

 1. Build/deploy the CDK app (ensure you have the CDK and credentials setup on your machine).
 Ensure you have created a `aws/auth/lib/config.json` file as outlined above (if no providers, just leave it blank with an empty object `{}`)